VahidKarimiMotahhar/TrainingForecasting/README.md

 The resulting data (which is used for the analyses) can be found in the **Data** folder.
 Figures 1, 3, and 4 were produced using the `Figure1,3,4.xlsx` Excel file.
 Figure 2 was produced using the `Figure2script.R` R script.
 Tables 1 and 2 were produced using `Table1script.R` Rscript and `Table2STATAscript.do`STATA Code.
+The `Table 2 Results on 6092024.pdf`contains example of our models' results.